Arthyon/automation/README.md

   - https://wiki.archlinux.org/title/Improving_performance#Changing_I/O_scheduler

 - Terminal fonts in VS Code

-  - Set Editor Font in settings to 'Fira Code' and linux terminal to 'termite'.
+  - Set Editor Font in settings to 'Fira Code' and linux terminal to 'alacritty'.
   - My xplat dotfiles are in another repo, so this setup does not include VS Code settings

+- run `run_jottad` to set up jotta cli
+- set up timeshift